What We Know: The Helicopter Crash That Killed Kobe Bryant And 8 Others

 "The pilot in command is responsible for determining whether it is safe to fly in current and expected weather conditions," said Ian Gregor, public affairs manager for the Federal Aviation Administration's Pacific division.

-The Helicopter
+The helicopter

 The Sikorsky S-76B helicopter Bryant's group was flying in was built in 1991.
 It was initially owned by the state of Illinois – but the state auctioned it off in the summer of 2015 for $515,161.